anazawa/sgfgrove/README.md

 Because it's optimized for a go game record played by human being with some variations.
-That's why the data structure is simplified, considering a SGF sequence as the node of the tree.
+That's why the data structure is simplified, *considering a SGF sequence as the node of the tree*.
 It's not appropriate for editing but replaying.

 ## Examples